kevinmcsherry/Horoscope_P3/README.md

 # Unfixed Bugs

 - I missed the fact that a user can add a year greater than today or over all date greater than today, so there age is actually a minus number...
 This is not great.
 If time permitted, I would retreive todays date, extract the year, and make sure the input is not greater than this year.
-As a quick fix, I've hardcoded 2022.
+As a quick fix, I've hardcoded 2022 in an error handler and raise an error if greater than.
 - I'm pretty happy with how the code is working, I wouldn't say there many other remaining bugs.
 What I already referenced perhaps is the fact that I rely on the datetime method to handle the day entry errors..which actually ends the program - ideally this would be handled and remain in program.
 This only happens if a day is entered that does not satisfy the day.

+# Deployment

+- My project is deployed via Heroku.
+My live published site - https://horoscope-p3.herokuapp.com/

+## Credits

+I used a number of different websites and did a lot of searching throughout the project.
+I really tried to understand the logic that I was finding and implement in my own code, and not just copy and paste in.
+I may have lost a lot of time here, but I wanted to understand and learn.
+I followed the love sandwiches project closely, and used as much of the thought and layout of this.
+I used well known coding sites like Stackoverflow and W3Schools.
+I would have really struggled without these reference points.
+I required a bit of help with the logic for the horoscope sign calculation, and I leaned on a resource https://www.w3resource.com/.
+Part of the coding piece I struggled with was to share variables across functions, I did quite a bit of searching for what I could find around this, I found a helpful video on youtube that helped me - https://www.youtube.com/channel/UCSSNp6PBXNvlt0VQQPAmD0Q
+Of course, I needed help with genuine horoscope content and I got this from http://Horoscope.com

+# Project summary

+- I was really looking forward to this section of the course and the project.
+I enjoyed Javascript and therefore I believed that python would be similar.
+It was not!
+I found it more challenging.
+The coding structure is very different and I found it a quite a bit more difficult to follow.
+- As for the project, I wanted to remain orignal and come up with an idea of my own and not rely on suggested projects where there was a lot of code and help provided.
+I hope this come across in my work and that I am recognised for that.
+My code is not perfect, but I much prefer working through this with as little help as possible - not becuase I think that seeking help is wrong and can be quicker...but I really want to learn and understand, which definitely is the case with this project.
+- I think the horoscope is a good idea, and is quite useful too, as this is something that people are interested in and something that has real life uses.